2. Jobs howto

 The first output line includes the maintenance start time, end time and duration.

-Based on the info about the reservation and the current day/time you can estimate what time limit SBATCH –time should be specified for your job in order for it to finish before the maintenance starts.
+Based on the info about the reservation time and the current day/time you can estimate what time limit SBATCH –time should be specified for your job in order for it to finish before the maintenance starts.

 2.8.
 Modification